 Create a collaborative remote workspace

-It can be difficult to team-build in a virtual environment, but—just as with an in-person sales force—teamwork is a vital part of the performance of virtual sales teams.
+It can be difficult to build a team in a virtual environment, but—just as with an in-person sales force—teamwork is a vital part of virtual sales teams' performance.
 Collaboration benefits everyone, and it’s up to you to facilitate a cohesive sales team that supports one another.

 Sharing knowledge and best practices between themselves allows the team to become something greater than the sum of their parts.
-This is especially true of the relationship between your sales department and your marketing department.
+This is especially true of the relationship between your sales and marketing departments.

 Teams are much more productive when there are clear communication channels between remote and in-person sales reps.
 Tools like Zoom can be used to conduct virtual meet-ins, while platforms like Slack can be used as a persistent space where members from all over the company can enter and contribute via text or voice chat.